gabrr/api-health-status/README.md

 It also uses React hooks, as you can see `useHealthStatus.tsx`.

 It was designed previously in `Figma` and then translated into code.

+### Responsive Design
+You try using it on a smaller screen 370px or 4k, it will look good.